 University roles and responsibilities

-- Programme Leader for MSc International Hotel Management
+- Postgraduate Programme Leader - Hotel Investment and Asset Management

 Programme Leader - MA Luxury Hospitality Management

 Programme Leader for MA International Tourism and Hospitality Management